alvinj/KotlinQuickReference/Chapters/162-kotlin-nullability-example.md

 # A Nullability Example

-TODO: Show an example of all of the operators working together.
+TODO: Show one or more examples of all of the operators working together.